wechaty/plugin-qnamaker/README.md

 ### 2 Language of Questions & Score of Answers

 1. `config.language`: If set to a language ('chinese', 'english', etc), then the plugin will only reply message text in that specified language. (default: match all languages)
-1. `config.minScore`: If the answer from QnAMaker.ai service has a score below the `minScore`, then that answer will not be used.
+1. `config.scoreThreshold`: If the answer from QnAMaker.ai service has a score below the `scoreThreshold`, then that answer will not be used.
 (A perfect score is `100`)

 ### 3 Matchers & Skipper